thisIsShubhamSharma/sMessageMan/README.md

 # sMessageMan
-A WhatsApp like OpenSource messages app for Android.
+A WhasApp like OpenSouce mesges app for Adroid.